CodeNextAdmin/intro-to-web-dev/README.md

 </ul>

 <h3>Exercise #3</h3>
 <p>Use <a href="/exercises/style-lab3.css">this file</a> to flex your CSS muscles.
-Your challenge is to add the following CSS rules to make this boring website a little less boring.
-Read the specs in the style.css comments!</p>
+Your challenge is to add the CSS rules to make the <a href="/exercises/lab3.html">Lab 3 website</a> a little less boring.
+Read the specs in the css comments!</p>
 <p>Begin working on your <a href="/exercises/lab4.html">About Me page</a>.</p>

 <h3>Exercise #4</h3>